 Detailed information on the most common diagnostic tests for neurological disorders in children

 - Electroencephalogram (EEG) for Children

 An electroencephalogram (EEG) is a test that measures the electrical activity in the brain.
 An EEG measures brain waves through small button electrodes that are placed on your child's scalp.

 - Encephalitis in Children

-Encephalitis refers to inflammation of the brain.
-The inflammation causes the brain to swell, which leads to changes in the child's neurological condition, including mental confusion and seizures.
+Encephalitis means inflammation of the brain.
+The inflammation causes the brain to swell.
+This can lead to mental confusion and seizures.